JuliaSymbolics/SymbolicUtils.jl/page/representation.md

 cos_3658410937268741549² + 2cos_3658410937268741549sin_10720964503106793468 + sin_10720964503106793468²
 ```

-By default, polynomials inside generic terms are not also converted to PolyForm.
+By default, polynomials inside non-polynomial terms are not also converted to PolyForm.
 For example,

 ```julia
 julia> PolyForm(sin((x-3)*(y-5)))
 sin((x - 3)*(y - 5))
 ```
-But you can pass in the `recurse=true` keyword argument to get this going.
+But you can pass in the `recurse=true` keyword argument to do this.

 ```julia
 julia> PolyForm(sin((x-3)*(y-5)), recurse=true)
 sin(x*y + 15 - 5x - 3y)
 ```

-Polynomials are constructed by first turning symbols and generic terms into Polynomial variables and then applying the `+`, `*`, `^` operations on these variables.
-You can control which of these operations are actually constructed with the `Fs` keyword argument.
-It is a Union type of the functions to apply.
+Polynomials are constructed by first turning symbols and non-polynomial terms into DynamicPolynomials-style variables and then applying the `+`, `*`, `^` operations on these variables.
+You can control the list of the polynomial operations with the `Fs` keyword argument.
+It is a `Union` type of the functions to apply.
 For example, let's say you want to turn terms into polynomials by only applying the `+` and `^` operations, and want to preserve `*` operations as-is, you could pass in `Fs=Union{typeof(+), typeof(^)}`

 ```julia
 julia> PolyForm((x+y)^2*(x-y), Fs=Union{typeof(+), typeof(^)}, recurse=true)